The ecommerce business industry is exploding. Brick-and-mortar stores that are temporarily closed may never open again.

 Get Your Employer Identification Number

 You’ll need an Employer Identification Number (EIN) to open a business bank account and file your business taxes next April, even if you don’t plan on having any employees.
-Your EIN is a bit like your business’ social security number: it’s a unique number that identifies your business and helps you file important paperwork.
+Your EIN is a bit like your business’s social security number: it’s a unique number that identifies your business and helps you file important paperwork.

 Apply for Business Licenses and Permits